digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/domains/fabric.rst

 :ref:`Synchronization <synchronization-domain-req>`
    Fabric's ordering service establishes a total-order of transactions within a channel.
-A Canton domain is based on a single channel.
+A Canton synchronizer is based on a single channel.

 :ref:`Transparency <transparency-domain-req>`
    The Fabric blockchain ensures that all sequencer nodes obtain the same set of